 - When your payment has been processed, scroll to the bottom of the page to confirm your test registration to secure your reservation

 You will be sent two emails;

 - a receipt for your payment sent to whatever email address you put into the payment system.

 - a confirmation of your registration that will contain a link to the specific instructions to access ALEKS and complete your assessment.

 - This email will be sent to your WSU access ID email address.
 If it does not appear in your In Box, check your junk or spam folders.

-- If you do not receive these instructions within three hours of your receipt, send an email to email@example.com.
+- If you do not receive these instructions within two hours of your receipt, send an email to firstname.lastname@example.org.